harishm72/shop-app/README.md

 ### About

-## This is completely responsive clothing catalogue site built with ReactJS, NextJS and Redux.
+## This is a completely responsive clothing catalogue site built with ReactJS, NextJS and Redux.
 # This is a clone of https://shop.polymer-project.org/